 Mortgages are loans which are intended to help buyers purchase residential and commercial property.
 When an individual takes out a loan, the lender charges interest: the same is true of a mortgage.

 A mortgage is a ‘secured’ loan, which means that the loan is secured against the value of the property being purchased until the mortgage is paid off.
-Sources of residential mortgages include high street banks, building societies and other types of less well known financial institutions.
+Sources of residential mortgages include high street banks, building societies and other types of lenders which are not high street bank or building societies

 Basic conditions